 In remarks at the July 21 kickoff event, Governor Scott claimed the development as a victory for the state.
 “Think about it — we’ve got a Vermont farm, a Vermont utility, a Vermont college and national energy innovators all coming together to build a model for our region,” he said.
 “And it can be replicated in other parts of the state, and country, as well.
 This is truly transformative work that Vermonters can be proud of.”

 But former workers at Goodrich Farm, activists and Middlebury students say that the celebration around the new biodigester is overlooking a long history of employment abuse and wage theft at the farm.
-Many of these workers contacted Migrant Justice, a Burlington-based migrant labor advocacy group, whose organizers assisted two former workers in filing Vermont Department of Labor complaints against the farm.
+Many of these workers contacted Migrant Justice, a Burlington-based migrant labor advocacy group, whose organizers said they assisted two former workers in filing Vermont Department of Labor complaints against the farm, though they later found no record of the second complaint after a public records request in June 2022.
 Allegations of withheld wages, retaliatory behaviors by employers and unsafe living conditions were leveled by former workers and Migrant Justice organizers who spoke with The Campus.